 Check for inefficiencies, gather bullets where necessary, and delete any information that is important since you have learned how to use SWOT analysis in strategic planning.

 Prioritize your information.
 It’s time to go through each section and rank the data.
-Place the most important or stressful items on each square and learn how to fill out personal SWOT analysis.
+Place the most important or stressful items on each square and learn how to fill out a personal SWOT analysis.

 SWOT analysis is a strategic planning tool to identify and understand the strengths, weaknesses, opportunities, and threats affecting a business, project, or situation, to learn how to conduct a personal SWOT analysis.